Material Issue Method

 9 Material is issued automatically by an external manufacturing execution system.

 0 Material issue method 0 may be used for non-stocked items for work orders in 'Work Order.
-Reschedule' (MOS101).
+Reschedule' (MOS010).
 The material transaction status is set to 90 as soon as the transaction is made.

-Also note that you should always use issue method 1 for attribute-managed items with attributes that affect the allocation.
-The other methods will not take the requested attribute values into account at the issue.
-Methods 8 and 9 allows automatic issuing based on transactions and calculations in an external system via M3 APIs.
-The external system can retrieve the issue quantity using PMS055API when needed.
+Note: Use issue method 1 for attribute-managed items with attributes that affect the allocation.
+The other methods don't take the requested attribute values into account at the issue.
+Methods 8 and 9 enable automatic issuing based on transactions and calculations in an external system through M3 APIs.
+The external system can retrieve the issue quantity through (PMS055API) when needed.
+Methods 8 and 9 work as method 2 when standard M3 functionality is used.

 Catch weight backflush

-- Consumption caused by scrap is calculated based on the received quantity.
+• Consumption caused by scrap is calculated based on the received quantity.

-- Consumption caused by waste is calculated based on the total used quantity.
+• Consumption caused by waste is calculated based on the total used quantity.

 A product with basic unit "Box", catch weight unit kg.
 1 Box = 2 kg